 People are generally more protective of their phone numbers than their emails, because it is harder to block phone numbers and because text messaging is a more intimate form of communication.

-So, in order to collect phone numbers from your church members, simply give them a reason to enter their number.
+So, in order to collect numbers from members of your church, simply give them a reason to enter their number.

 This will split your church into two groups of people:

-Those who want to give their church their mobile phone number, and those who are suspicious of giving their church their mobile phone number.
+Those who want to give their church their mobile number, and those who are suspicious of giving their church their mobile number.

-For those who want to give you their phone number, simply give your members multiple avenues and opportunities to opt-in to your church’s text message communications service.
+For those who want to give you their phone number, make sure to give your members multiple avenues and opportunities to opt-in to your church texting.